AndrewBal/cordova-plugin-rtsp-hls-player/README.md

 # cordova-plugin-rtsp-hls-player

-RTSP to HLS streaming player for iOS using FFmpegKit and native AVPlayer.
+RTSP → HLS streaming player for iOS using FFmpegKit and native AVPlayer.

-## Почему этот плагин?
+## Why this plugin?

-MobileVLCKit имеет хроническую проблему на iOS 14+:
+MobileVLCKit has a chronic issue on iOS 14+:

 ```
 Unable to determine our source address: This computer has an invalid IP address: 0.0.0.0
 ```

-Этот плагин решает проблему через конвертацию RTSP → HLS с помощью FFmpeg.
+This plugin avoids that problem by converting **RTSP → HLS** using FFmpeg.

-## Структура плагина
+## Plugin structure

 ```
 cordova-plugin-rtsp-hls-player/